Todmorden railway station: Facilities

 There is a ticket office on platform 1 (staffed seven days per week, but closed in the late evening) and waiting rooms on both platforms.
 Information screens were installed in 2012 as part of a programme to provide screens at 18 stations on the Caldervale line and elsewhere in West Yorkshire.
 Previously, passengers had to rely on automated public-address system announcements (these are still provided).
 Step-free access is only available from platform one, as the subway to platform two has steps.

-Platform One Gallery is located at the station, an art gallery run by Todmorden Art Group, which is a non profit making organisation.
+Platform One Gallery is located at the station, an art gallery run by Todmorden Art Group, which is a non-profit making organisation.
 It runs exhibitions on a 4-weekly cycle, and is open to the public Thursday-Sunday 11 am-4 pm.
 It has 11 studios and 2 painting groups.

-The station building features a plaque commemorating John Ramsbottom (engineer) who was born in the town and spent most of his career working for the local railways (LNWR and LYR).
+The station building features a plaque commemorating the engineer John Ramsbottom who was born in the town and spent most of his career working for the local railways (LNWR and LYR).